-The Xiepu 蟹譜 is a book on crabs written by the Song period 宋 (960-1279) scholar Fu Hong 傅肱, courtesy name Fu Ziyi 傅自翼, style Guaishan 怪山.
-He came from Guiji 會稽 (modern Shaoxing 紹興, Zhejiang), but about his life virtually nothing is known.
-The preface was written in 1059.
-The 2 juan "scrolls" long book Xiepu consists of a general introduction and two chapters.
-In the first chapters Fu Hong provides a general introduction into the topic and quotes from older sources on crabs, while in the second chapter he notes down his own observations.
+Xiepu 蟹譜 is a book on crabs written during the Song period 宋 (960-1279) by Fu Hong 傅肱 (fl.
+1059), courtesy name Ziyi 自翼, style Guaishan 怪山.
+He hailed from Guiji 會稽 (modern Shaoxing 紹興, Zhejiang), but about his life virtually nothing is known.

-Fu Hong describes the species, their appearance and colours, their living environment, and where they are to be found.
-He also provides information about their life cycles and whether they can be eaten or not.
-In the chapter Shulei 殊類 "Extraordinary species" the author even renders an imaginary account of a crab "large like a door".
-The chapter Xiaobao 孝報 "Filial response" narrates of a soldier who fed his starving mother with crabs, so that she recovered.
+Fu Hong describes the species, their appearance and colours, their habitat, and where specific crabs were to be found.
+He also provides information about life cycles and whether specific crabs could be eaten or not.
+In the chapter Shulei 殊類 "Extraordinary species", the author even renders an imaginary account of a crab "large like a door".
+The chapter Xiaobao 孝報 "Filial response" is the story of a soldier who fed his starving mother with crabs, so that she recovered.